SAFEHR-data/PIXL/orthanc/orthanc-anon/README.md

 - The Docker image is based on `osimis/orthanc`.
 - Configuration is driven through customised JSON config. files stored in the [config](./config/) directory.
-- The files are populated with values from enviroment variables and injected into the container as secrets.
+- The files are populated with values from environment variables and injected into the container as secrets.
 Orthanc interprets all `.json` files in the `/run/secrets` mount as config. files.
 - The instance configuration comprises three files:
   - `dicom.json` - Controls the AE Title for this instance, the details of the `Raw` instance and the config stub for DICOMWeb (to enable configuration of the Azure DICOM service at runtime).
   - `orthanc.json` - Controls the instance name, RBAC, storage and enabling plugins.
 (Plugins are required to enable the Python plugins)
 - The anonymisation is carried out by an Orthanc Python plugin [anon.py](./plugin/anon.py).
-This plugin uses the [pixl_dcmd](../../pixl_dcmd/) package to apply the anonymisation scheme. `anon.py` is also responsible for the auto-routing of anonymised studies to the Azure DICOM service.
+This plugin uses the [pixl_dcmd](../../pixl_dcmd/) package to apply the anonymisation scheme. `pixl.py` is also responsible for the auto-routing of anonymised studies to the Azure DICOM service.
+- Study auto-routing is only enabled when the `ENV` environment variable is `staging` or `prod`

 ### Step 1
 Save credentials `.env` for 'Orthanc anon' and the Azure DICOM Service.